make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 - This sequence also has a period of 4.

 > - You might notice that there is one number
->   we haven't seen yet.
-> - It's the number 5.
+>   we haven't seen yet: the number 5.

 # An example of a short period

 - If we start with an initial seed of 5, we repeat forever on that value.
 - This is a period of just 1.
-- _Obviously, we want to avoid this otherwise we aren't really any better than that comic which I showed you_.
+- _Obviously, we want to avoid this_.
-- We can actually avoid short periods like us by choosing the constants carefully.
+- We can avoid short periods like this by choosing the constants carefully.
 - In fact, there are well-defined rules for choosing the constants